binyamin/binyam.in/src/feeds/index.md

 ---
 layout: default
 title: Feeds
-desc: Here are some RSS/JSON feeds for the content on this website
+desc: Some RSS and JSON feeds for the content on this website
 ---

 # Feeds